saaniaki/eloki/README.md

 > Good place to start: https://support.google.com/analytics/answer/1008080

-After setting up a google account and enabling Google Analytics, the guide will ask you to put the following code snippet on every page of your website.
+After setting up a Google account and enabling Google Analytics, the guide will ask you to put the following code snippet on every page of your website.
 In the proposal files of this repository, <GAToken> is `UA-157513426-1`.

 ```html
 <!-- Global site tag (gtag.js) - Google Analytics -->